Part 4 of our Back to Basics series.

 Cash is the root of the financial goals that we set.
 How’s that for a blinding flash of the obvious!
 More specifically, cash flow is the blood that brings life to your financial goals.

 The biggest problem is a lack of clarity regarding your cash flow.
 You may not know where your money is going, or if it is enough to make progress toward your goals.
 Symptoms include overspending, under-saving, and the absence of a cash flow plan.
-You end up stuck, overwhelmed, and without direction in the pursuit of your goals and dreams.
+You end up stuck, overwhelmed, and without direction in the pursuit of your goals.
 The tragedy is that the problem can usually be resolved with a little direction and structure.

 It is hard to pursue your financial goals when you feel like your resources and work are not being directed to supporting your dreams.
 Although we see this situation a lot more than we would like to, we also get to experience the break-throughs where people are confidently loving toward their long-term goals through a disciplined and consistent approach.